quickwit-oss/quickwit/docs/guides/storage-setup/scaleway-setup.md

 ---
-title: Scaleway (object storage) setup
+title: Scaleway Storage
-sidebar_position: 6
+sidebar_position: 4
 ---

 In this guide, you will learn how to configure a Quickwit [storage](/docs/reference/storage-uri) for Scaleway.

-## Get the access and secret keys from Scaleway
+## Get access and secret keys from Scaleway

 In your Scaleway console, generate a new API key and note the credentials.

-Once you have the keys, you can follow these steps:
+Once you have the keys:

 1. Declare the environment variables used by Quickwit to configure the storage:
 ```bash